cgordon/customs/readme.txt

 # About

-Baldur's Gate has two powerful weapons with elemental damage enchantments: Ashideena and Varscona.
-Both weapons are available early in the campaign and remain best-in-class until the end of the game.
-This mod allows the player to craft one equally powerful melee weapon with acid, electric, fire or frost damage, by working with Taerom at the Thunderhammer Smithy, Thalantyr at the High Hedge and Halbazzer at Sorcerous Sundries.
-Optionally, the mod will either remove Ashideena and Varscona from the game entirely, or move them to be found later in the game.
+Baldur's Gate has two powerful weapons with elemental damage enchantments: the longsword Varscona and the war hammer Ashideena.
+That makes long swords and war hammers two of the best proficiencies in the game, and makes it difficult to justify choosing other weapon proficiencies.
+The goal of this mod is to open up a wider range of weapon choices without breaking the difficulty curve of the game.
+It does that by allowing the player to commission a weapon from Taerom Fuiruim, at the Thunderhammer Smithy, and then to have that weapon imbued with elemental damage by Thalantyr, at the High Hedge, and Halbazzer, at Sorcerous Sundries.
+This will allow the player to create a halberd that does frost damage, or a ninja-to with acid damage, for example.
+There is an additional component that is optional, but highly recommended to remove or relocate Ashideena and Varscona, so that the additional of another elemental damaage weapon doesn't unbalance the game.

 # Installation